gabegm/gabriel/content/posts/Data-Science-<3-Clean-Code.md

 ![alt text](/images/i-want-you-notebook.png "Audience booing")

-The topic of notebooks is so vast I could probably have a whole post dedicated to it, *notes this down for later.* But to keeps things short, although notebooks present a fantastic way of prototyping your code, they lack the features you would normally find in an Integrated Development Environment (IDE).
+The topic of notebooks is so vast I could probably have a whole post dedicated to it, *notes this down for later.* But to keeps things short, although notebooks present a fantastic way of prototyping your code, they lack the features you would normally find in an Integrated Development Environment (IDE)[5].

 Notebooks don't come with linting out of the box, which makes it hard to identify and correct subtle programming errors or unconventional coding practices that can lead to errors.
 A linter can tell you that you forgot to pass a variable in your function's argument, or that there's unused variables/functions in your code.
 All of which can make it even more confusing to understand the code when reading it.

 ## A better way to use notebooks

-![alt text](/images/data-science-two-buttons.png "Audience booing") *Do things the right way or just dump the notebook as code[2]*
+![alt text](/images/data-science-two-buttons.png "Audience booing") *Do things the right way or just dump the notebook as code[6]*

 Notebooks are great for prototyping but they don't help in following Software Development principles, which hopefully by now I have convinced you that you should use them.
 Wouldn't it be great if you could have your cake and also eat it?
 Well in this case it's possible.
 Here's my approach.